ColinBurner/README-Generator/README.md

 ## Description

 This is a package that creates a professional README based off of user input in a command-line application.
+Using node index.js you can fill out prompts to create your professional README quickly!

 ## Table of Contents